Corymbia watsoniana

-Corymbia watsoniana, commonly known as the large-fruited yellowjacket, is a species of tree that is endemic to Queensland.
+Corymbia watsoniana, commonly known as large-fruited yellowjacket, is a species of tree that is endemic to Queensland.
 It has rough, tessellated bark on the trunk and branches, egg-shaped to broadly lance-shaped adult leaves, flower buds in groups of seven, creamy white flowers and barrel-shaped or urn-shaped fruit.

 Description

 Corymbia watsoniana is a tree that typically grows to a height of 15-20 m and forms a lignotuber.
 It has rough, flaky to tessellated yellowish to brownish bark on the trunk and branches.
 Young plants and coppice regrowth have leaves that are the same shade of dull green on both sides, egg-shaped to lance-shaped 120-210 mm long, 50-95 mm wide and petiolate.
 Adult leaves are the same shade of green on both sides, egg-shaped to broadly lance-shaped, 90-215 mm long and 18-65 mm wide, on a petiole 13-40 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 9-45 mm long, each branch of the peduncle with seven buds on pedicels 4-18 mm long.
 Mature buds are oval, 15-20 mm long and 12-17 mm wide with a flattened to rounded operculum with a small point in the centre.
 The operculum is much wider than the floral cup.
 Flowering has been observed in June and the flowers are creamy white.
 The fruit is a woody barrel-shaped to urn-shaped or more or less cylindrical capsule 20-32 mm long and 18-24 mm wide with the valves enclosed in the fruit.